 Object Description

 Local Port The port on which the LLDP frame was received.

-The port of which the EEDI Hame was received.

 Chassis ID The Chassis ID is the identification of the neighbor's LLDP frames.

 Remote Port ID The Remote Port ID is the identification of the neighbor port.

 Port Description Port Description is the port description advertised by the neighbor unit.

 System Name System Name is the name advertised by the neighbor unit.

 System Capabilities System Capabilities describes the neighbor unit's capabilities.
 The possible

 capabilities are:

 1. Other

 2. Repeater

 3. Bridge

 4. WLAN Access Point

 5. Router

 6. Telephone

 7. DOCSIS cable device

 8. Station only

 9. Reserved

 When a capability is enabled, the capability is followed by (+).
 If the capability is

 disabled, the capability is followed by (-).

 Management Address Management Address is the neighbor unit's address that is used for higher layer

 entities to assist the discovery by the network management.
 This could for

 instance hold the neighbor's IP address.

-Auto-refresh :: Check this box to refresh the page automatically.
+Auto-refresh .
+Check this box to refresh the page automatically.
 Automatic refresh occurs every 3 seconds.

-4.3.9.4 LLDP MED Configuration
+4.3.8.4 LLDP MED Configuration